PieRatCat/PieRatCat/README.md

 My name is Amanda.
 I am a data science student at EC Utbildning in Helsingborg, Sweden.

-The current course is SQL.
+The current course is Business Intelligence.

+The previous course was SQL.

-The previous course was Python and statistical data analysis.
+The course before that was Python and statistical data analysis.

 <!--